Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Patrón

-dos letras (no distingue entre mayúsculas y minúsculas) seguidas de 1 a 4 números
+dos letras (sin distingue entre mayúsculas y minúsculas) seguidas de 1 a 4 números

 ### <a name="checksum"></a>Suma de comprobación